History of Paper

 POOPOOPAPER by THE ALTERNATIVE PULP AND PAPER CO., LTD.

-At Elephant POOPOOPAPER Park, we’ve leveraged the lessons of 5000 years of papermaking history and combined that with locally available fiber materials and a rich heritage of artisanship to develop our unique and eclectic brand of recycled, alternative, non-wood fiber, tree-free papers.
+At Elephant POOPOOPAPER Park, we’ve leveraged the lessons of 5000 years of papermaking history and combined that with locally available fiber materials and a rich heritage of artisanship to develop our unique and eclectic brand of recycled, alternative, non-wood fiber, tree-free sustainable papers.
 They just happen to be made from dung!

-While we acknowledge that POOPOOPAPER products are not the sole solution to address the depletion of forests by the paper industry, it is our hope that POOPOOPAPER products can make a modest difference through the statements our products convey about sustainable use of resources and the need to reuse and recycle in innovative ways.
+While we acknowledge that POOPOOPAPER products are not the sole solution to address the depletion of forests by the paper industry, it is our hope that POOPOOPAPER products can make a modest difference through the statements our eco products convey about sustainable use of resources and the need to reuse and recycle in innovative ways.

 elephant turds